Poolside decking areas are mostly ignored when people refinish their pools.

 Most pool deck sealant does not only work for wood, but any porous surface such as concrete, pavers, natural stone, pebbles, ceramic tiles, stamped, and exposed aggregate.

-Depending on the type of sealant and the porosity of the deck material you are sealing, you can get coverage from 100 – 600 sq. ft. per gallon.
+Depending on the type of sealant and the deck material you are sealing porosity, you can get coverage from 100 – 600 sq. ft. per gallon.

 When buying the sealer, it’s recommended that you measure your pool deck area.